deepeval

 Deutsch | Español | français | 日本語 | 한국어 | Português | Русский | 中文

 DeepEval is a simple-to-use, open-source LLM evaluation framework, for evaluating and testing large-language model systems.
 It is similar to Pytest but specialized for unit testing LLM outputs.
-DeepEval incorporates the latest research to evaluate LLM outputs based on metrics such as G-Eval, hallucination, answer relevancy, RAGAS, etc., which uses LLMs and various other NLP models that runs locally on your machine for evaluation.
+DeepEval incorporates the latest research to evaluate LLM outputs based on metrics such as G-Eval, task completion, answer relevancy, hallucination, etc., which uses LLM-as-a-judge and other NLP models that run locally on your machine for evaluation.

-Whether your LLM applications are RAG pipelines, chatbots, AI agents, implemented via LangChain or LlamaIndex, DeepEval has you covered.
+Whether your LLM applications are AI agents, RAG pipelines, or chatbots, implemented via LangChain or OpenAI, DeepEval has you covered.
 With it, you can easily determine the optimal models, prompts, and architecture to improve your RAG pipeline, agentic workflows, prevent prompt drifting, or even transition from OpenAI to hosting your own Deepseek R1 with confidence.

 [!IMPORTANT] Need a place for your DeepEval testing data to live 🏡❤️?
 Sign up to the DeepEval platform to compare iterations of your LLM app, generate & share testing reports, and more.